 In the field of Pauline studies, much has changed over the last twenty years.
-In this reliable guide to the major terrain of Pauline scholarship, Ben Witherington and Jason Myers explain and analyze developments over the past two decades, including the New Perspective, the apocalyptic Paul, and Paul within Judaism.
+In this reliable guide to the major terrain of Pauline scholarship, Ben Witherington and Jason Myers explain and analyze the thought of recent major Pauline interpreters and track developments within this dynamic field over the past two decades.

 How was the apostle Paul influenced by the great philosophers of his age?
 Dodson and Briones have gathered contributors with diverse views who aim to make Paul's engagement with ancient philosophy accessible.
 These essays address Paul's interaction with Greco-Roman philosophical thinking on a particular topic, including discussion questions and reading lists to help readers engage the material further.

 According to Jackson W., some traditional East Asian cultural values are closer to those of the first-century biblical world than common Western cultural values.
 In this work Jackson demonstrates how paying attention to East Asian culture provides a helpful lens for interpreting Paul's most complex letter, and we see how honor and shame shape so much of Paul's message and mission.